Paolo068/qr-code-component/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+Highly responsive qr code component.
+Text and layout are perfectly centered and scale according to the screen sizes.

 ### Screenshot